EmpathyApp/EmpathyApp/docs/misc/developer-guidelines.md

 Money:
 * Volunteers are unpaid
 * Empathizers will get paid as well as of course Peijman and Mica
+* When we receive investor funding we will pay a few core developers for their time (but not retro-actively)

 ### Volunteer responsibility